RogerSelwyn/AICO_HomeLINK/docs/mqtt.md

 Additionally:
 * If the message type is `reading` it will update the relevant sensors status and `readingdate` attribute.
 * If the message type is `alert`, `device` or `property` it will trigger an update to all entities to ensure they reflect current state.
-* It will set an `alertstatus` on the alert listed against a device showing what state it is in.
-This will show for example `FIRE_ALARM` in the initial state and `CANCEL` when the alarm has been silenced.